Weightlifting Shoes for Flat Feet

 The feet are the foundation of any Olympic weightlifting move, and this is also true for things like standing rows or standing barbell curls.
 If your feet move the wrong way, you can pull a tendon or lose control of the weight.

-While the shoe is keeping your foot as still as possible, though, it also has to keep you comfortable.
+While the shoe is keeping your foot as still as possible, it also has to keep you comfortable.
 Uncomfortable shoes do not lead to good results.
-So the shoes we prioritized are ones that keep your feet still, giving you stability, while also being flexible enough for freedom of movement.
+So the lifting shoes for flat feet we prioritized are ones that keep your feet still, giving you stability, while also being flexible enough for freedom of movement.

 Expert Interviews & Opinions